Measles is extremely contagious and remains a major cause of childhood death and disability worldwide, while rubella can lead to severe birth defects

 Measles weakens the immune system and opens the door to secondary health problems, such as pneumonia, blindness, diarrhea, and encephalitis.
 Approximately 30 percent of reported measles cases have one or more complications.
 These debilitating effects are most common in children under five and adults over twenty.
 Poor children are more likely to be malnourished and have severe complications from measles.
 Even if a child recovers, he or she can be left with permanent disabilities.

-While significant progress has been made thanks to the Measles & Rubella Partnership and its supporters, in 2022 measles still killed an estimated 136,200 people – mostly children less than five years of age.
-That means approximately 373 die from measles-related complications each day, or more than 15 deaths every hour.
-Yet measles can be completely prevented with two doses of a safe, effective and inexpensive vaccine.
+While significant progress has been made thanks to the Measles & Rubella Partnership and its supporters, in 2024 measles still killed an estimated 95,000 people – mostly children less than five years of age.
+That means approximately 260 people die from measles-related complications each day, or more than 10 deaths every hour.
+What makes this loss of life especially tragic is that measles can be completely prevented with two doses of a safe, effective and inexpensive vaccine.

-The risk also remains in developed nations.
-Although measles and rubella has been eliminated in a number of countries, outbreaks can occur when unvaccinated residents are exposed to infected people, mostly through international travel.
+Although measles and rubella has been eliminated in a number of countries, outbreaks can occur when coverage rates drop below the necessary level to prevent transmission, even in high-income countries with strong health systems.
+Outbreaks can also occur when unvaccinated residents are exposed to infected people, who they may encounter through international travel.

 Prelude Version 2.3.2